 Net carbs- 3.93 g

 Green bell pepper has just 20 calories whereas red bell pepper has 31.
 The net carbs content of red bell pepper is 3.93 g i.e. approx 4 g per 100 g serving.
 Green bell pepper has around 3 g of net carbs.
 Both have nil cholesterol.
-Red bell pepper has a higher content of potassium than green bell pepper.
-Protein content is more in red capsicum.
+Red bell pepper has a higher content of potassium than a green bell pepper.
+The protein content is more in the red capsicum.

 You might like these too: